Skip to content

 Requirements

-Declare system-level prerequisites that must be available before a step runs:
+Declare system-level prerequisites that must be available before a step runs.
+The canonical field name is tools; the old name requires is accepted as an alias for backward compatibility.

 steps: